RgenselGitHub/RideShare_CaseStudy/index.md

 ## Prepare
-For the prepare part of the data analysis I will download the data and store it, identify how its organized, determine the credibility of the data so that I know I can use it in the later steps, and decide what tools I will be using for the project.
+For the prepare part of the data analysis I will download the data and store it, identify how its organized, determine the credibility of the data so that I know I can use it in the later steps, decide what tools I will be using for the project, and load the data into the tools I will be using..

 **Download Data**: For downloading the data I have download 12 different data sets on bike rides for the 12 months of 2021 and stored them in a folder that I created just for this project.